rkuma183/wilsonmar.github.io/_posts/2017-02-02-testing-ai.md

 can now discover, in real-time, threats such as malware installation, phishing attacks, and brute-force intrusions.

-They can do that because Big Data enable them to now analyze larger data sets.
+They can do that because Big Data systems enable the analysis of larger data sets quickly.
-Many computers in the cloud (with fast Google Fiber network links) now enables them to processes faster than in the past.
+Many computers in the cloud (with fast Google Fiber network links) now process data faster than in the past.

 The increased scope of AI's processing capabilities now means it can analyze many more variables quickly.